Skip to content

 Script Basics

-const files = await glob("*.ts")
+const matches = await glob("*.ts")

-const choice = await select("Pick one:", files)
+const choice = await select("Pick one:", matches)

 await $`echo "You picked ${choice}"`